Dsqri/JavaRep/README.md

 - Arrays are fixed in size.
 - Direct access to elements with constant time complexity.
-- Example code provided demonstrates creating an array, populating it, and iterating over its elements.
+- Code provided demonstrates creating an array, populating it, and iterating over its elements.

 ## ArrayList Example